 Why setup a Representative Office in China?

 A Representative Office (often shorted to Rep Office or RO) is the simplest and fastest option for overseas businesses to set up an operation in China.
-To put Rep Office definition in simplest terms, it allows a foreign company to engage in market research or business operations in China, but not to make a profit.
+To put Rep Office definition in the simplest terms, it allows a foreign company to engage in market research or business operations in China, but not to make a profit.

-Whilst a WFOE structure overcomes these limitations and allows more complete business and profit making in China, it is more time consuming and expensive to setup and requires much more ongoing efforts to run and maintain.
+Whilst a WFOE structure overcomes these limitations and allows more complete business and profit making in China, it is more time consuming and expensive to set up and requires much more ongoing efforts to run and maintain.

 For certain business activities, a Rep Office is a great choice.
-In our experience, we find the structure suits well the following areas:
+In our experience, we find the structure suits well in the following areas:

 Early stage market exploration, particularly smaller companies with restricted budget and resources.
-Activities such as market research, publicity and marketing are permitted.
+Activities such as market research, publicity, and marketing are permitted.

 - Companies looking to make an investment in the Chinese market, but require time to explore or research further beforehand.